Joseon Tongsinsa: History

-Starting in 1392, many diplomatic missions were sent from the Joseon court to Japan.
-Not less than 70 envoys were dispatched to Kyoto and Osaka before the beginning of Japan's Edo period.
-The formal arrival of serial missions from Korea to Japan were considered important affairs; and these events were widely noted and recorded.
+Starting in 1392 (the establishment of the Joseon dynasty in Korea), many diplomatic missions were sent from the Joseon court to Japan.
+At least 70 envoys were dispatched to Kyoto and Osaka before the beginning of Japan's Edo period.
+The formal arrival of serial missions from Korea to Japan were considered important affairs and these events were widely noted and recorded.

 Only the largest formal diplomatic missions sent by the Joseon court to Japan were called tongsinsa in Korean.
 The term tongsinsa may be misused to refer to the practice of unilateral relations, not the international relations of mutual Joseon-Japanese contacts and communication.
 Up through the end of the 16th century, four embassies to Japan were called "communication envoys" or tongsinsa – in 1428, 1439, 1443 and 1590.
 After 1607, nine tonsingsa missions were sent to Japan up through 1811.

 The unique pattern of these diplomatic exchanges evolved from models established by the Chinese, but without denoting any predetermined relationship to China or to the Chinese world order.

 In the Edo period of Japanese history, these diplomatic missions were construed as benefiting the Japanese as legitimizing propaganda for the bakufu (Tokugawa shogunate) and as a key element in an emerging manifestation of Japan's ideal vision of the structure of an international order with Edo as its center.

-After the Japanese invasion of the Korean peninsula (1592–1598), a new phase of diplomatic relations began.
+After the Japanese invasion of the Korean peninsula (1592–1598) severed diplomatic relations, a new phase of diplomatic relations had to be initiated.
 The formal embassies were preceded by preliminary negotiations which began in 1600, shortly after news of the Toyotomi defeat at the Battle of Sekigahara was received by the Joseon Court.

-As an initial gesture in a process of re-establishing diplomatic relations and as an earnest of future progress, some Joseon prisoners were released at Tsushima Island.
+As an initial gesture in a process of re-establishing diplomatic relations and as an earnest gesture toward future progress, some Joseon prisoners were released at Tsushima Island.
 In response, a small group of messengers under the leadership of Yu Jeong were sent to Kyoto to investigate further.
 With the assistance of Sō Yoshitomo, an audience with Tokugawa Ieyasu was arranged at Fushimi Castle in Kyoto.
 In 1604, Yu Jeong confirmed the Joseon interest in further developing relations; the Tokugawa shōgun reciprocated by releasing 1,390 prisoners-of-war.